foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
 Thursday May 1
-+ negotiation mark public
+- negotiation mark public
++ negotiation_type should be implemented on the negotiation interactors
++ negotiation make offer
 + finalize negotiation into contract
-+ negotiation_type should be implemented on the negotiation interactors
 + negotiation finalize deal

 Wednesday April 30